 Both levels offer unlimited trips home (excluding those made as the result of a claim).
 Holidays and trips within the area you are covered for would be insured under the policy too.
 Great if you want to explore the local region!

 It is all too easy to forget to sort out insurance before you set off on your travels.
 Moving abroad takes a lot of organising!
-The Endsleigh policy can not be purchased after you have started your overseas study however Cover4Insurance allow any of their study abroad policies to be purchased as long as you meet the following criteria (as listed on their website):
+The Endsleigh policy can not be purchased after you have started your overseas study however Cover4Insurance allow can assist in many cases

 Standard travel insurance is unlikely to cover a full year living in another country without costing the earth.
 Specialist insurance for study abroad includes not only emergency medical expenses and repatriation but also features specifically designed for students such as cover for course and tuition fees should you be affected by illness.